Blepharoplasty New York City with Dr. Cangello

 Bruising and swelling are common after a blepharoplasty procedure.
 Using cold compresses and keeping your head elevated when you are lying down can help reduce these symptoms.
 Bruising will be the worst on the second or third day, but it should improve significantly within one-to-two weeks.
 Dr. Cangello will instruct you on how to clean your eyes and when to use eye drops.
 Any external sutures will be removed within one week after blepharoplasty.

-Following eyelid surgery, you should avoid excessive activity for three-to-five days.
+Following eyelid surgery, you should avoid excessive activity for three-to-five days for the best outcome.
 Most patients are comfortable going out in public within ten days, and you can typically resume regular activities three weeks after blepharoplasty.

 Many NYC patients are understandably worried about the potential for visible scars after their blepharoplasty procedure.
 Dr. Cangello takes great care during eyelid surgery to make incisions in areas that will be naturally hidden, like the contours of the eyelid crease or within the lower inner eyelid.
 Once your incisions have healed, they will be undetectable.